h-quer/Slaanesh/README.md

 Create all necessary directories, adjust config file (IGDB token data!) and copy it to the config directory.
 Also adjust the docker-compose.yml to match your setup.

-For now, also copy the empty database (the two .feather files) into the database directory.

 Next, simply build the image:
 ```
 docker compose up -d